slice-of-thai.comSilliness → Burning Man Loy Kratong

 2006 Burning Man Kratong View using 3-D effect

 [You can click the link above to view the 2006 man using a 3-D wiggle/wobble effect that gives you a better sense of his shape.
 If you have a slow connection, it may take a few seconds to start wobbling.
-Hit escape to stop the wobbling.]
+Reload the page to stop the wobbling.]

 This year, the man was sure to burn—his entire body was made of the sappy pine which the local Thais use as fire starter wood, encased in a wire shell, with a few extra candles for good measure!